lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

    + **PSY**: Based on the Sankey diagram, we understand that out of N=371 patients who have one PSY visit, n=289 are Initiators.
 Of these, only n=107 are Completers, and of Completers, on n=4 graduate after having an evidence-based dose of PSY (about 8 sessions).

    + **AGG**: Using the compare services features, our hypothesis is supported.
-Our baseline shows that we have more than 1000 MM patients in service, followed by PSY (about 300 patients), CC (about 260 patients), followed by ADJ (about 175 patients).
-Interestingly, patients receiving group services drops to about 100 patients at about 1.5 years into the simulation run.
+Our baseline shows that we have more than 1000 MM patients in service, followed by PSY (about 300 patients), CC (about 260 patients), and by Adjunct (about 175 patients).
+Interestingly, patients receiving group services drops to about 100 patients at about 1.5 years into the experiment.

    + **SP**: Since the teams in the simulation experience no external shocks, the historical rates all continue for the next two years.